 - Enthusiastically communicate your related interests, skills, strengths, and experience.

 - Ask questions, but do not ask about salary and benefits until you are being seriously considered as an applicant.

 - Write a letter to employers you are interested in, thanking them for their time and information.
 Include another resume and any other information you may have promised to send (a completed application, writing sample, recommendations, transcripts, etc.).

-- Check with the office of Career Services to see if the employer will be interviewing on campus.
-If they are, register with our office to interview with the employer.
+- Check with Career Services to see if the employer will be interviewing on campus.
+If they are, register with our office to schedule an interview with the employer.